1994–95 Portland Trail Blazers season: Regular season

-Clifford Robinson averaged 21.3 points and 5.6 rebounds per game, and led the Trail Blazers with 142 three-point field goals, while Rod Strickland averaged 18.9 points, 8.8 assists and 1.9 steals per game, and Thorpe played a sixth man role, averaging 13.5 points and 6.9 rebounds per game off the bench in 34 games with the Blazers.
-In addition, Buck Williams averaged 9.2 points and 8.2 rebounds per game, and Chris Dudley led the team with 9.3 rebounds and 1.5 blocks per game.
-Off the bench, Harvey Grant provided the team with 9.1 points per game, while Porter contributed 8.9 points and 3.8 assists per game, second-year guard James Robinson provided with 9.2 points per game, and Jerome Kersey contributed 8.1 points per game.
+Robinson averaged 21.3 points and 5.6 rebounds per game, and led the Trail Blazers with 142 three-point field goals, while Strickland averaged 18.9 points, 5.0 rebounds, 8.8 assists and 1.9 steals per game, and Thorpe played a sixth man role off the bench, averaging 13.5 points and 6.9 rebounds per game in 34 games after the trade.
+In addition, Buck Williams provided the team with 9.2 points and 8.2 rebounds per game, while Chris Dudley contributed 5.5 points, 9.3 rebounds and 1.5 blocks per game.
+Off the bench, Harvey Grant provided with 9.1 points and 3.8 rebounds per game, while Porter contributed 8.9 points and 3.8 assists per game, second-year guard James Robinson contributed 9.2 points and 2.5 assists per game, Jerome Kersey averaged 8.1 points and 4.1 rebounds per game, and McKie contributed 6.5 points per game.

-However, in the 1995 NBA playoffs, the Trail Blazers were swept in the Western Conference First Round by a 0–3 margin against the Phoenix Suns.
 The Trail Blazers finished 24th in the NBA in home-game attendance, with an attendance of 529,759 at the Memorial Coliseum during the regular season, which was the fourth-lowest in the league.

+NBA playoffs

+In the Western Conference First Round of the 1995 NBA playoffs, the Trail Blazers faced off against the 2nd–seeded, and Pacific Division champion Phoenix Suns, who were led by the All-Star trio of Charles Barkley, Kevin Johnson, and three-point specialist Dan Majerle.
+The Trail Blazers lost the first two games to the Suns on the road at the America West Arena, before losing Game 3 at home, 117–109 at the Memorial Coliseum, thus losing the series in a three-game sweep.

+Aftermath

 Following the season, Thorpe was traded to the Detroit Pistons, while Porter signed as a free agent with the Minnesota Timberwolves, Kersey was left unprotected in the 1995 NBA expansion draft, where he was selected by the Toronto Raptors expansion team, and Mark Bryant signed with the Houston Rockets.